Mayonnaise: History

 Mayonnaise is a French cuisine appellation that seems to have appeared for the first time in 1806.
 The hypotheses invoked over time as to the origin(s) of mayonnaise have been numerous and contradictory.
-Most hypotheses do however agree on the geographical origin of the sauce, Mahón, in Menorca, Spain during the occupation by French troops in the Seven Years' War.
-Other theories have been dismissed by some authors as being somewhat a retrospective invention aiming to credit the sauce as an invention of south-western France, when most likely, its origin can be found in the port city of Menorca.
+Most hypotheses do however agree on the geographic origin of the sauce: Mahón in Menorca, Spain during the occupation by French troops in the Seven Years' War.
+Other theories have been dismissed by some authors as being somewhat a retrospective invention aiming to credit the sauce as an invention of southwestern France, when, most likely, its origin can be found in the port city of Menorca.

 Mayonnaise sauce may have its origins in the ancient remoulade.
 Another hypothesis is that mayonnaise is derived from aioli.
 Finally, the process of emulsifying egg yolk was known for a long time to pharmacists, who used it to prepare ointments and salves.
 Some have pointed out that it would make sense that mayonnaise originated in Spain given its requirement of olive oil, a liquid produced and consumed mostly there at the time.
 This hypothesis is similar to another that places the origins of French fries in Spain using the same rationale.

-In 1750, Francesc Roger Gomila, a Valencian friar, published a recipe for a sauce similar to mayonnaise in Art de la Cuina ('The Art of Cooking').
+In 1750, Francesc Roger Gomila, a Valencian friar, published a recipe for a sauce similar to mayonnaise in Art de la Cuina ('Art of the Kitchen').
 He calls the sauce aioli bo.
 If he does not describe precisely the recipe—suggesting that it was known by everyone on the island—the way it is used, the preparations for which it is used as a base and the dishes with which it is associated are most often inconceivable with an aioli.
 Earlier recipes of similar emulsified sauces, usually containing garlic, appear in a number of Spanish recipe books dating back to the 14th-century Llibre de Sent Soví, where it is called all-i-oli, literally 'garlic and oil' in Catalan.
-This sauce had clearly spread throughout the Crown of Aragon, for Juan de Altamiras gives a recipe for it in his celebrated 1745 recipe book Nuevo Arte de Cocina ('New Art of Cooking').
+This sauce had clearly spread throughout the Crown of Aragon, for Juan de Altamiras gives a recipe for it in his celebrated 1745 recipe book Nuevo Arte de Cocinar ('New Art of Cooking').